uelsaigh/n8n_sms_bot/README.md

 ---

 ## 🏗️ Workflow Architecture
-Since this workflow is proprietary, I have provided a detailed visual walkthrough of the logic below.
+Here is a detailed visual walkthrough of the logic.

 ### 1. The Full Pipeline
 The system is built on a non-linear branching architecture to handle both customer-facing communication and internal data processing simultaneously.